MLOps-OpenAPI/arch-diagrams/use-cases/20-model-consumed.md

     %% Note: You could have done this above, but I find this to be cleaner and easier to manage

     A1[API spec]
-    style A1 fill:green
+    style A1 fill:blue

     A2[Model API endpoint]
-    style A2 fill:green
+    style A2 fill:blue

-    A3[Deployment Document]
+    A3[Deployment document]
-    style A3 fill:green
+    style A3 fill:blue

     B((Model consumed))
     style B fill:#660066